The Three Pillars of Sustainability

 Pillar 2: Society

-- Empowering communities to take action to improve the health of their environment, especially in areas that have been polluted and over-exploited.
+- Empowering localities to take action to improve the condition of their environment, particularly in dirty and overused places.

-- Promoting the advancement, alteration, design, or construction of sustainable communities through measures like green infrastructure and renewable energy technologies.
+- Developing, modifying, designing, or building sustainable communities using strategies like green infrastructure and renewable energy technology

 Pillar 3: The Economy

-This pillar encompasses topics like looking at the costs of sustainability efforts in businesses, job creation and upward mobility, government incentives for sustainable practices, and market practices that promote environmental health and social prosperity.
+This pillar covers issues such as estimating the costs of businesses' sustainability initiatives, job creation and upward mobility, government incentives for sustainable practises, and market practises that advance social progress and environmental well-being.

-This pillar is often the impetus behind suspending efforts on the environmental side.
+This pillar is frequently the driving force behind stopping environmental efforts.

-So it's in the best interest of those companies to ensure that natural resources stick around for the future and find new, sustainable ways of conducting business that won't harm the company's long-term success.
+Therefore, it is in the best interests of those businesses to preserve natural resources for the future and find innovative, sustainable business practises that won't jeopardise the organization's long-term prosperity.

 Five Domains of Sustainability

-For example, a community already has a contented set of residents.
+For instance, a community may already have a group of happy residents.